Mission and History

 Faculty Leadership is vital to the success of the CFE, providing authentic perspective into faculty development needs.
 Since its inception, CFE Directors have been selected to represent faculty from all areas of the University:

 2008: Patrick Conway, Bowman and Gordon Gray Distinguished Term Professor of Economics (College of Arts and Sciences)

-2009-2011: Ruth Walden, James Howard and Hallie McLean Parker Distinguished Professor of Journalism and Mass Communication (College of Arts and Sciences)
+2009-2011: Ruth Walden, James Howard and Hallie McLean Parker Distinguished Professor of Journalism and Mass Communication (UNC Hussman School of Journalism and Media)

 2012-2015: Eric Muller, Dan K. Moore Distinguished Professor in Jurisprudence and Ethics (School of Law)

 2016-Present: Erin Malloy, Professor and Director of Medical Student Education in Psychiatry (School of Medicine)

 Keys to CFE Success: Campus Partnerships

 Partnerships with other units supporting the faculty development mission of the University are also integral to the CFE’s success.
 In particular, collaborations with the Educational Technologies division of Information and Technology Services (EdTech) and OASIS in the College of Arts and Sciences have enabled the CFE to expand its staffing in important ways, with CFE Liaisons from EdTech and OASIS with expertise in instructional technology and instructional development.
 In 2017, partnership with The Graduate School created the CFE Graduate Student Fellowship Program as a means to expand faculty development support while providing development for selected graduate students in residence at the CFE.
 The CFE has many other partnerships within the College of Arts and Sciences, as well as with the Office of Diversity and Inclusion, Office of Research-Post Doctoral Affairs, and many others.
 For more information, see Initiatives and Partnerships.